majordomo-consulting/boilerplate.html.snipcart/README.md

 OR

 Create a GitHub account (it is suggested for many deployments) then "FORK" this repository.
-You can make all your edits within GitHub.
+You can make all your edits within GitHub by clicking the pencil icon that will appear.

 ## To customize this package: